Shakakai/100x/index.md

 # Deliver magical experiences for your customers

-100x is a product engineering consultancy based in Seattle, Washington.
-We are a collective of designers, engineers, and industry veterans who work to make sci-fi a reality.
+100x is a collective of designers, engineers, and industry veterans who work to make sci-fi a reality.